“Water is the driving force of all nature.” – Leonardo da Vinci

 FIELD INVESTIGATIONS

-Before new transmission main locations can be confirmed, survey crews need to conduct a series of investigations and field surveys.
-These investigations are occurring within road right-of-way areas throughout 2025.
+Before the final transmission main alignments can be confirmed, survey crews need to conduct a series of investigations and field surveys.
+These investigations are occurring within road right-of-way areas and on some private property and continue through design of the project.

-The City of Columbus is notifying adjacent property owners and occupants by mailing notification letters.
-The City of Dublin is assisting with this effort and also notifying residents about these activities on NextDoor and other communication channels.
+The City of Columbus is notifying impacted property owners and occupants by mailing notification letters.
+The City of Dublin is notifying residents about these activities on Nextdoor and other communication channels, and Concord Township is posting information on its website.

 Sample notifications are shown below.